 - 1.1 In simple terms, the cowls are installed by fitting the bottom cowl to the fuselage and attaching with screws to the fuselage and then fitting the top cowl and attaching it to the fuselage and bottom cowl with Camlocs. - 1.2 One positioning jig will make installation much easier.
 Fabricate a "donut" from 3/4 inch thick chipboard or plywood.
-Cut the inside hole of the donut to 2.75 inches in diameter and make the donut 9 inches in diameter on the outside to match the spinner size. - 1.3 Place the original prop hub that you removed from the crankshaft on the donut.
-Center the hub and with a 5/8 hole saw drill through three of the prop hub holes so you can insert the engine prop bushings later on.
+Cut the inside hole of the donut to 2.75 inches in diameter and make the donut 9 inches in diameter on the outside to match the spinner size.
+If using the Cummins aluminum spinner you will need to make the plywood donut about 1/8 inch thicker or shim the donut against the prop hub to account for the thicker spinner back plate.

-- 1.4 Cut the donut in half (don't cut through the holes in the hub area.
-Position one half against the upper cowl spinner flange (the flat area that falls just behind the spinner) and temporarily attach it to the upper cowl with a few self tapping screws inserted from the inside of the cowl into the wood block. - 1.5 Attach the lower cowl to the other half of the donut in the same manner.
+- 1.3 Place the original prop hub that you removed from the crankshaft on the donut.
+Center the hub and with a 5/8 hole saw drill through three of the prop hub holes so you can insert the engine prop bushings later on. - 1.4 Cut the donut in half (don't cut through the holes in the hub area..
+Position one half against the upper cowl spinner flange (the flat area that falls just behind the spinner) and temporarily attach it to the upper cowl with a few self tapping screws inserted from the inside of the cowl into the wood block.